IBM/aspera-cli/docs/README.erb.md

 - `query` filter (on API call)
 - `notify` send an email as specified by template, this could be places in a file with the `@file` modifier.

 > **Note:** This must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months.
-The period is [date of previous execution]..[now].
+The period is `[date of previous execution]..[now]`.

 #### Transfer: Using specific transfer ports

-By default transfer nodes are expected to use ports TCP/UDP 33001.
+By default, transfer nodes are expected to use ports TCP/UDP 33001.
 The web UI enforces that.
 The option `default_ports` ([yes]/no) allows <%=tool%> to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.

 #### Using ATS